Kingxukai/linux/Documentation/arch/arm/sa1100/cerf.rst

 In order to get this kernel onto your Cerf, you need a server that runs both BOOTP and TFTP.
-Detailed instructions should have come with your evaluation kit on how to use the bootloader.
+Detailed instructions should have come with your evaluation kit on how to use the woke bootloader.
 This series of commands will suffice::

    make ARCH=arm CROSS_COMPILE=arm-linux- cerfcube_defconfig